Ayagikei/LifeUp-Wiki/docs/en/introduction/download.md

 If you want a direct free trial, you can download the 7-day trial version here.

 During the trial period, you can try out all the features of LifeUp.

-After the trial is over, you can choose to export your data and transfer to the Google Play or Amazon Appstore version.
+After the trial is over, you can choose to

+1. export your data and transfer to the Google Play <del>or Amazon Appstore</del> version.
+2. Purchase a redemption code from us to continue using this version.